Sourdough Pasta

-Learn how to make easy homemade sourdough pasta and whole wheat sourdough pasta using minimal ingredients and without the need for special equipment.
+Learn how to make simple homemade sourdough pasta and whole wheat sourdough pasta with just a few ingredients and no special equipment needed.

-Made with an active sourdough starter or sourdough discard, this pasta can be cooked the same day or long-fermented for up to 24 hours, for optimal digestibility.
+Using either an active sourdough starter or sourdough discard, this pasta can be cooked the same day or left to ferment for up to 24 hours for better digestibility.

 Ingredients needed

-- sourdough discard: This pasta recipe is perfect for using leftover sourdough discard but active sourdough starter can be used as well.
+• sourdough starter: This pasta recipe is perfect for using leftover sourdough discard, but an active sourdough starter can be used as well.

 Equipment needed